ErfanRasti/arch-setup/docs/09_Shell_and_Terminal/1_shell_and_terminal.md

 - `superfile` - `superfile` is a modern terminal file manager crafted with a strong focus on user interface, functionality, and ease of use.
 After installation open it using `spf`.
 - `television` - A cross-platform, fast and extensible general purpose fuzzy finder for the terminal.
 - `wiremix` - A simple TUI audio mixer for PipeWire.
+- `feh` - A light-weight, configurable and versatile image viewer.
+- `git-filter-repo` - Nice tool to filter your repo.

 **References:**